bronzdoc/orbi/README.md

 $ orbi exec my_plan
 ```

-this command will generate the file structure defined in your plan definition.
+this command will generate the file structure defined in your plan definition.yml.

-If your plan templates happen to have variables, you can pass arguments to those variables with the `--vars` flag.
+If your plan templates happen to have variables, you can pass values to those variables with the `--vars` flag.

-e.g:

-in `.orbi/plans/tiesto/templates/file_a`
+in `.orbi/plans/my_plan/templates/file_a`

 ```
 {{.name}} is awesome